R Excel Tutorial: How to Read and Write xlsx files in R

 Importing Excel Files in RStudio

-Before we continue this Excel in R tutorial, we are going to learn how to load xlsx files to R using RStudio.
-This is quite simple, open up RStudio, click on the Environment tab (right in the IDE), and then Import Dataset.
-That is, in this section, we will answer the question of how do I import an Excel file into RStudio?
+Before we continue this Excel in R tutorial, we will learn how to load xlsx files to R using RStudio.
+This is quite simple: open up RStudio, click on the Environment tab (right in the IDE), and then Import Dataset.
+In this section, we will answer the question of how to import an Excel file into RStudio.

 how to read xlsx files in R using RStudio